Virginia Patton: Career

 While a student at USC, Patton began to audition for acting parts.
 She collaborated in plays with screenwriter William C. DeMille while in college.
 She had several minor supporting film appearances before being cast in Capra's It's a Wonderful Life (1946) as Ruth Dakin Bailey, the wife of George Bailey's younger brother Harry.

 Although Capra did not know Patton personally, she read the role for him, and he signed her to a contract.
 Patton later said that she was the only girl the famous director ever signed in his entire career.
 Patton still gave interviews about It's a Wonderful Life, and she was the last surviving credited member of the adult actors in the film (a number of child actors are still alive).

 Patton made only four films after It's a Wonderful Life, including her first lead in the B-Western Black Eagle (1948).
 She appeared in the drama The Burning Cross (1946), a film about a World War II veteran who becomes embroiled with the Ku Klux Klan upon returning to his hometown.

 Personal life

 Patton was married to Cruse W. Moss from 1949 until his death in 2018.
 She gave up acting in the late 1940s to concentrate on raising a family with her husband in Ann Arbor, Michigan.
 She later attended the University of Michigan.

+Virginia Patton Moss served as the president of the Patton Corporation, an Ann Arbor-based real estate investment and holdings company.
+For over 25 years, she was a docent at the University of Michigan Museum of Art.
+She also served on the boards of the U-M’s Kelsey Museum of Archaeology and the U-M’s Stearns Collection of Musical Instruments.
+In addition, she was a member of the Board of Trustees of Cleary College (later University), a business school in Ann Arbor/ Ypsilanti, and she received an honorary Doctor of Science degree from Cleary.

+Death

 Patton died on August 18, 2022, at age 97.
-She was the last surviving adult cast member of It's a Wonderful Life.